UX - IDEATION - 3D - VR

 Magic Ring

-the user could simply click (select) an avatar and a ring would pop up around that person allowing the user to mute or hide them.
+In-world the user could simply click (select) an avatar and a ring would pop up around that person allowing the user to mute or hide them.
 The ring would be color coded green to indicate “friend” or blue: “connection” or clear for no connection.
 It would also dynamically indicate the other user’s audio level.
 Activating the people app would display all avatar’s rings in-world.